 - You must have at least a 2.5 GPA to be eligible.

 - During break periods between quarters and during the summer break, you are eligible for full-time CPT (up to 40 hours/week).
-However, the combined total work hours of both on-campus work and CPT are not to exceed 40 hours per week.

 - Throughout your degree program, you are eligible to take part in as much CPT as the curriculum, or your academic department, will permit.
 However, the CPT authorization cannot go beyond the completion date of your degree program.